vlimki/gentoo-x200/README.md

 - LUKS support
 - No bluetooth support
 - No touchpad support, trackpoint only
-- No sound card support
 - Only support for VFAT/ext4
-- USB 2.0 support only (the X220 has no USB 3.0 ports anyway)
 - No initramfs and no modules; everything is built directly into the kernel

 ## TODO